LordDashMe/wordpress-db-schema-extender/README.md

 $schemaExtender->dropTable('users');
 $schemaExtender->dropTable('user_options');

-// Or you can use the alias function that support multiple table names in one argument.
+// Or you can also use the alias function that support multiple table names in a single argument.
 $schemaExtender->dropTables(['users', 'user_options']);

 ```